 Since each persona has different needs and goals for using your product, it’s important that your sales plan outlines that value proposition for each persona.

 Explain what you offer that your competitors don’t—and how that benefits each type of customer.
-USPs are built from things like price, convenience, customer support, unique features and use cases, and more.
+USPs are built from things like price, convenience, customer support, unique features of a CRM, use cases, and more.

 For example: When they first launched, Uber’s value proposition was all about convenience.
 Instead of calling a cab company or standing in the street to hail a cab, Uber allowed users to simply request a ride via the app—pretty revolutionary at the time.